 Pain itself is an essential element in our survival.
 In fact, acute pain is our body’s way of telling us we are being damaged and we’d better do something about it — fast!

 Without this kind of pain, our very survival would be threatened.
-When pain serves no useful purpose, when we have nothing to learn from its message, that we need some way of forcefully handling it.
 Medication can only do so much, and there is some pain that even powerful medicines have difficulty controlling.
 Headaches, back pain, arthritis and the terrible pain associated with cancer are just some of the chronic pains that can make our lives really difficult.

 In fact, pain is both physical and psychological.
 The simple existence of psychological pain – phantom limb pain, for example, where pain continues to be felt in an amputated body part – clearly demonstrates the fact that the brain itself is capable of not only interpreting messages of pain that come from the body, but that it can even initiate these messages independent of any physical cause.
 Such pain can be as real and intense as pain coming from any injury.